games-automata-play/games-automata-play.github.io/_posts/2018-09-04-class_sequences.md

 We consider weighted automata for the semiring $(\Q,+,\times)$ over a one-letter alphabet.

-The ambiguity of an automaton is the function associates with $n$ the number of accepting runs of $a^n$.
+The ambiguity of an automaton is the function which associates with $n$ the number of accepting runs of $a^n$.
-An automaton is said to be polynomialy ambiguous if his ambiguity in bounded by a polynomial.
+An automaton is said to be polynomially ambiguous if its ambiguity is bounded by a polynomial.
 We let Poly-WA be the set of sequences computed by polynomially ambiguous weighted automata.

 > **Theorem:**